itsee-birmingham/standalone_collation_editor/docs/index.md

 ## Upgrading

-If you are upgrading from an earlier version of the collation editor please follow the guidance in the Upgrading section.
+If you are upgrading from an earlier version of the collation editor please follow the guidance in the Upgrading Versions section of the documentation.
 It is recommended that you upgrade one release version at a time and ensure that each works before upgrading to the next.
 All changes in each version should be listed in the documentation with an indication of whether this will require mandatory changes in any of the supporting code or whether changes are only required to retain existing behaviour.
 New features